Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-As this description should suggest, there has been of course a proliferation of test theories adopted (sometimes unfortunately only implicitly~\cite{newjourn}) by different authors, each reflecting a different intuition on what could or could not be assumed.
-Correspondingly, in order to make a serious overall assessment of the experimental limits so far established with quantum-gravity phenomenology of modified dispersion relations, one should consider a huge zoo of parameters.
-Of course, even the parameters of the same parametrization of modifications of the dispersion relation if analyzed using different assumptions about other aspects of the test theory should really be treated as different/independent sets of parameters.
+As this description should suggest, there has been of course a proliferation of models adopted by different authors, each reflecting a different intuition on what could or could not be assumed.
+Correspondingly, in order to make a serious overall assessment of the experimental limits so far established with quantum-spacetime phenomenology of modified dispersion relations, one should consider a huge zoo of parameters.
+Of course, even the parameters of the same parametrization of modifications of the dispersion relation when analyzed using different assumptions about other aspects of the model should really be treated as different/independent sets of parameters.

-For this first version of the Living Review on quantum-gravity phenomenology I shall be content with considering 3 illustrative examples of test theories, chosen in such a way to represent possibilities that are qualitatively very different, and representative of the breadth of possibilities that are under consideration.
-These 3 test theories will provide the language for me to describe the sensitivity to Planck-scale effects that is within the reach of certain experimental analyses.
+I shall here be satisfied with considering some illustrative examples of models, chosen in such a way to represent possibilities that are qualitatively very different, and representative of the breadth of possibilities that are under consideration.
+These examples of models will be then used in some relevant parts of this review as ``language'' for the description of the sensitivity to Planck-scale effects that is within the reach of certain experimental analyses.

-Before I give a description of these 3 reference test theories I should discuss at least the most significant among the issues that must be considered in setting up any such test theory with modified dispersion relation.